-Since its inital 2012 release, Apple has launched four new iPad mini updates, with the most current model being the fifth-generation.
-Faster chipsets, laminated display, and a thinner lighter design have made this a truly pro iPad in miniature.
+Since its inital 2012 release, Apple has launched four new iPad mini updates, with the most current model being the fifth generation.
+Faster chipsets, a laminated display, True Tone, and a thinner and lighter design have made this a truly pro iPad in miniature.

-Like all iPad, it features most Apple-installed iOS apps and runs iPadOS.
+Like all iPads, it features most Apple-installed iOS apps and runs iPadOS.
 The portable design means it is ideal for carrying on the go, and the 7.9-inch display lends itself exceptionally well to reading eBooks.
-At its inception, the size was designed to be the primary selling point, and continues to be.
+At its inception, the size was designed to be the primary selling point, and it continues to be.

 For most users, a laptop and phone, tablet and phone, or some combination of the three is more than enough.
 For others, though, the addition of a smaller device that fits between use cases just makes sense.

-The difference between a 7.9-inch screen on an iPad versus the 6.5-inch screen on the iPhone 11 Pro Max may not sound like a big difference, but how that screen is used and the aspect ratio make up all the difference.
+The difference between a 7.9-inch screen on an iPad versus the 6.68-inch screen on the iPhone 12 Pro Max may not sound like a big difference, but how that screen is used and the aspect ratio make up all the difference.
 Taking aspect ratio into account, the iPad mini has over 55% more screen area than the iPhone 12 Pro Max.
-An iPhone is designed for a mobile-first experience; websites load a specific way, text is small, and images don't fill the screen.
+An iPhone is also designed for a mobile-first experience; websites load a specific way, text is small, and images don't fill the screen.

-Even if its the smallest tablet in Apple's lineup, it still runs iPadOS and provides a full desktop Safari experience, large text on the screen, full-sized images on the large display, and even drawing with the Apple Pencil.
+Even as the smallest tablet in Apple's lineup, it still runs iPadOS and provides a full desktop Safari experience.
+It also has larger text on the screen, full-sized images, and drawing with the Apple Pencil.

 Sometimes you want to have more than your phone but don't want an entire 13-inch laptop or tablet to lug around either, and that is where the iPad mini lives.

 There are rumors pointing to a new design for the smallest iPad, bringing an edge-to-edge display somewhere between 8.4 inches and 9 inches.
 A report from Ming-Chi Kuo suggests such a device could arrive in the first half of 2021.

 iPad mini History